Our top pick for

 |Operating margin TTM||5.18%|

 There are currently 56,149 Delta Apparel shares held short by investors – that's known as Delta Apparel's "short interest".
 This figure is 11.4% down from 63,363 last month.

 There are a few different ways that this level of interest in shorting Delta Apparel shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Delta Apparel.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Delta Apparel.